FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 ---
 layout: blog-post
 title: Adding magic links to your Next.js application using FusionAuth
-description: In this guide, we’ll build a simple web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.
+description: In this guide, you will build a simple web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.
 author: Shivan Moodley
 category: blog
 tags: tutorial tutorial-nextjs tutorial-typescript
 excerpt_separator: "<!--more-->"
 ---

-In this guide, we’ll build a simple web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.
+In this guide, you'll build a simple web application using Next.js that allows a user to sign up and then login using a magic link sent to their email address.

 <!--more-->